infusephp/framework/README.md

 ### Database setup

-To get started for now, run the included `insall.sql` script.
+The database can be setup by running the included `insall.sql` script.

 ### Configuration

-The framework configuration can be found in `includes/config.yml`.
+The framework configuration can be found in `config.yml`.
+At the least you must setup a database.

 ### Web Server

 The app is actually served through the `/app` directory to prevent the framework files from being publicly accessible.
 Whether using apache or nginx, make sure to set the site directory to `{FRAMEWORK_PATH}/app` or else the URL routing will not work properly.

+## Documentation

+Learn more about Infuse in the [wiki](https://github.com/jaredtking/infuse/wiki).

 ## Contributing